CUBRID/cubrid-manual/en/admin/config.rst

 **sort_buffer_size**

-    **sort_buffer_size** is a parameter used to configure the size of buffer to be used when sorting.
+    **sort_buffer_size** is a parameter used to configure the size of buffer to be used when a query is processing sorting.
+The server assigns one sort buffer for each client's sorting-request, and releases the assigned buffer memory when sorting is complete.

     You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
 If you omit the unit, bytes will be applied.
 The default value is 2M, and the minimum value is 64K.

-    The server assigns one sort buffer for each client request, and releases the assigned buffer memory when sorting is complete.

 **temp_file_memory_size_in_pages**